orkosinha/firedrone/README.md

 The program will ask you for the scene ID you want to run.
 A full list of scene IDs can be found [here](https://github.com/solliancenet/firedrone-hack-starter/blob/master/direct-runs.md).

 It will also ask you about which strategy you want to deploy.
-Generally, based on the name of the scene, we choose to select either the 'natural' strategy (for fires that involve more natural areas) or the 'multi' strategy for more diverse scenes.
+Generally, based on the name of the scene, we choose to select either the `natural` strategy (for fires that involve more natural areas) or the `multi` strategy for more diverse scenes.

 ## Utilities
 The `./utilities` folder has a few scripts that we used throughout our development process